Spec lens designs

 This is when you only need a single focus lens i.e. for reading or driving.
 They are the simplest form of lens design.

 This is a lens that combines two different focuses, usually distance and reading, onto one lens.
+They are also very useful when watching television and also reading or knitting at the same time as both will be in focus.
 I can adapt these to make them excellent lenses for golf or cycling.

 These blend from the distance power at the top of the lens to the reading power in the lower part of the lens.
 Because of this 'blending' the middle distance is also in focus in the central area of the lens.
 These lenses are brilliant for general wear, people who work with computers or anyone who gets fed up of taking their specs on and off.
 There are many different types of varifocals and you should always be aware of which ones will suit you.